Featured tutors 2019:

 Tim Kliphuis – video

 Award-winning Dutch violinist Tim Kliphuis breathes new life into existing styles with a high-energy blend of classical, gypsy jazz and folk music.
-He has shared the stage with legends Frankie Gavin, Richard Galliano and Les Paul and has been lauded for his musical genius by Nigel Kennedy.
+His gypsy jazz career took off with Fapy Lafertin, Angelo Debarre and the Rosenberg Trio and established him as one of the top names worldwide.
+He has shared the stage with legends Frankie Gavin, Richard Galliano and Les Paul and written the definitive tuition books for GJ violin.

 Karin van Kooten – video